johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-04-16-type-annotations-strong-types-weakly-held/index.md

 > }
 > ```

-What I take from this, is that JavaScript with types as comments, would be a more developer friendly JSDoc.
+What I take from this, is that JavaScript with types annotations, would be a more developer friendly JSDoc.

 ## "It's the JSDoc I always wanted!"